EECS150/asic_labs_sp22/lab6/spec.md

 make par
 ```

-This command will invoke Synthesis as well, if it has not been run already.
+This command will invoke Synthesis as well, if it has not been run already (However, make sure to re-run synthesis if you updated your `design.yml` file).
 After PAR finishes,
 you can open the floorplan of the design by doing

 ```shell